moh3a/doublesix/README.md

 ## todos

-- playing with bots
+- get webRTC running with 4 peers;
-- get webRTC running
+- playing with bots;
-- themes and styling
+- themes and styling;

 ## build APKs for android emulators and devices